 You might break the law

 As previously mentioned, lists of emails are often legal to purchase, but when you try to use the addresses on those lists, you could find yourself in murky legal territory.
+You can even get your emails blacklisted.
 It’s a good idea to have a basic understanding of several relevant pieces of privacy legislation, including:

 Adopted in 2018 in the European Union but still relevant for many U.S. businesses, the General Data Protection Regulation (GDPR) was created to give individuals greater control over their otherwise vulnerable personal information.